danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/02 Scale up and down an Azure Database for PostgreSQL Single Server/readme.md

 **Introduction**

-During this lab, you will learn how to scale up/down vcores ad how to scale up storage and IOP for an existing Azure Database for PostgreSQL Single Server
+During this lab, you will learn how to scale up/down vcores ad how to scale up storage and IOPS for an existing Azure Database for PostgreSQL Single Server

 **Objectives**